RahulRST/WebTech-Lab/Sample.md

 - Date :

 # Aim
-The aim of this exercise is to learn about online exam evaluation using servlets.
+The aim of this exercise is to learn about online exam evaluation utilizing servlets.

 # Procedure
+1. Project Initialization and Servlet Addition:
-1. Create a Java project and add a servlet to it.
+- Initialize a Java project and add a servlet for login verification.
+2. web.xml Configuration:
-2. Add the servlet to the `web.xml` file.
+- Configure the servlet mapping within the web.xml file.
+3. HTML Form Design for Exam Login:
-3. Create an HTML file and add a form to it.
+- Create an HTML form for user login before accessing the exam.
-4. Add the link to the servlet in the `action` attribute of the form tag.
-5. Add a `<script>` tag inside the `<head>` tag to add Javascript code.
+4. Link Servlet to Login Form:
+- Link the servlet with the login form using the action attribute.
+5. JavaScript for Form Validation:
-6. Add a function to validate the form.
+- Include JavaScript in the <head> tag to validate the login form.
-7. Add an event listener to the form to call the function when the form is submitted.
-8. Validate login before the exam.
+6. Evaluate Exam and Display Result:
-9. Evaluate the exam and display the result.
+- Develop a servlet to evaluate the exam based on user responses and display the score.
+7. Session Handling:
+- Utilize session management to authenticate and validate users attempting the exam.

 # Program
 * index.html